Nick Jonas and Beyond Type 1 Launch #SeeTheSigns, a National Campaign to Help People Recognize the Symptoms of Diabetes and Receive a Diagnosis

 Initiative to help individuals recognize symptoms, spread awareness and improve health outcomes; #SeeTheSigns social media campaign to mobilize influencers, expand digital community and offer concrete support during National Diabetes Awareness Month

 SAN MATEO, Calif., Nov.
-13, 2023 /PRNewswire/ -- For the 8.5 million American adults living with undiagnosed diabetes, recognizing the symptoms can determine the difference between life and death—and greatly reduce the likelihood of long-term complications due to a missed or delayed diagnosis.
+13, 2023 /PRNewswire-HISPANIC PR WIRE/ -- For the 8.5 million American adults living with undiagnosed diabetes, recognizing the symptoms can determine the difference between life and death—and greatly reduce the likelihood of long-term complications due to a missed or delayed diagnosis.

 To address this epidemic crisis, Beyond Type 1 today announced #SeeTheSigns, a national campaign to help people effectively identify the symptoms of diabetes in themselves and others.
 Unlike the signs of a stroke, choking and other life-threatening emergencies, the symptoms of diabetes often go unnoticed and unaddressed for some time.